Reference 10 — Module catalog and composition

 view_basic

-Segment lifetime is permanent; reads always TOCTOU-snapshot at view-create — see §hard integrations
+Segment lifetime is permanent; the recommended-safe binding snapshots at view creation — see §hard integrations

 CAN-linked peripheral